Manual

 A=P^{−1} L U Q^{−1}

-where L is unit-lower-triangular, U is upper-triangular, and p
+where L is unit-lower-triangular, U is upper-triangular, and p and q are permutation matrices.

-contains L below the diagonal and U above the diagonal.
+The matrix lu contains L below the diagonal and U above the diagonal.

 TODO: matmul seems missing.